I wonder why owls always sound like they’re calling “whoo, whoo…” And dogs bark. Cats meow. They all have their unique way of expressing themselves.

 Mr. Whoo’s verses for you today are found in the very first chapter of the very first book of the Bible—Genesis (which means beginnings).

-All the way through Genesis 1, it’s as if God keeps looking at what He made and says, “hmm, I like it!”
+All the way through Genesis 1, it’s as if God keeps looking at what He created and says, “hmm, I like it!”
 He made wonderful things and enjoyed them.
 Maybe you do that when you build or create.

 There’s a big difference with God, though.
 He was able to breathe life into the things He created.